rlucente-se-jboss/integration-demo/README.md

     ./start-fuse.sh

 Fuse is fully started when you see the prompt `karaf@root()>`.
-`
-### Start RHDM
-In a separate terminal window, install and start RHDM using the commands:

-    ./install-rhdm.sh
-    ./start-rhdm.sh

-When you see a line similar to the following in the log output, then RHDM is ready:

-    09:49:33,964 INFO  [org.kie.workbench.common.screens.datasource.management.backend.DataSourceManagementBootstrap] (pool-9-thread-1) Initialize deployments task finished successfully.

 ## Run the Demo
 ### Build the Camel Bundle